- Download our Moving to Toronto Guide (PDF)

-Toronto’s many neighbourhoods are located within one of 10 distinct areas: Etobicoke, York, North York, West End, Downtown, Midtown, Uptown, East York, East End and Scarborough.
+Toronto’s many neighbourhoods are spread across 10 distinct areas.
+These include Etobicoke, York, North York, West End, Downtown, Midtown, Uptown, East York, East End, and Scarborough.

-The city’s vibrant downtown core is a robust mix of commercial and residential properties, making it an ideal place to live, play and work.
-That said, one can expect to pay a premium for condos and houses in the area.
-Areas further out from the city centre generally have more affordable housing options.
+The city’s lively downtown core is a hearty mix of commercial and residential properties, making it an ideal place to live, play and work.
+That said, you can expect to pay a premium for condos and houses in the area.
+Areas further out from the city centre, such as Scarborough, Etobicoke, and parts of North York, generally have more affordable housing options.

 Uptown